lukashonok/football-events-pet/README.md

 ### Recruitment requirements
 - [ ] The solution should be provided as a GitHub repository with at least three meaningful commits
-- [ ] Some kind of abstraction is allowed to demonstrate the solution over a fully functioning application
+- [ x ] Some kind of abstraction is allowed to demonstrate the solution over a fully functioning application
 - [ ] Try to devote no more than 3 hours to solving the problem - anything you don't have time to do can be written as a plan for further action
 - [ ] Try not to use AI tools.
 If you do - write down how you use it.